*Any information provided herein is for general reference purposes only. Official publications are available with the Office of Early Childhood.

 Families choose the child care provider they want for their children.

-Care 4 Kids can help pay for care.
+Care 4 Kids can help pay for care:

-- in the child’s home;
+- with a relative in the child’s home or their own home;

 - in a day care center, family day care home, or a group day care home that is licensed by the CT Department of Public Health;